-It’s a great book, if a little densely written in parts.
-It’s also a very Indian book, stylistically, for never has one language been able to evoke to context of another language so beautifully.
+It’s a great book if a little densely written in parts.
+It’s also a very Indian book, stylistically, for never has one language been able to evoke the context of another language so beautifully.
 But it’s not the greatest.
-Like Gora has done before, it tries to understand the very root of what it means to be Indian, first excluding and then including the role of a woman.
+As Gora has done before, it tries to understand the very root of what it means to be Indian, first excluding and then including the role of a woman.
 One of the most powerful sections of the story is when Omvati, Mange Ram’s daughter-in-law, stabs her father-in-law for assaulting her.
-At another time, she, against her husband’s wishes, resolves to have her son and herself educated, so that they don’t have to meet the same fate as her family.
-It is perhaps a way of saying that women like Omvati are the hope for the half of the night that is remaining, and which will bring dawn.
+At another time, she, against her husband’s wishes, resolves to have her son and herself educated so that they don’t have to meet the same fate as her family.
+It is perhaps a way of saying that women like Omvati are the hope for the half of the night that is remaining, and which will bring the dawn.

 This sort of ‘correction’ also reflects in Vishwanath’s innumerable apologies for having been a jerk in the past – like a generation apologising to another, like history trying to seek forgiveness, like our elders saying, ‘we were not entirely right, and we are sorry’.

 The cover, with the big mansion, the near-empty streets and details like the woman in the window are beautiful and apt and intricate.
 The font is good, though the words and sentences are a little cramped together, which takes time to adjust to.